 Patricia N. Olson, DVM, PhD, DACT was President and CEO of Morris Animal Foundation from 2005 to 2010 and was Executive Director from 2004 to 2005.
 Previously, she worked for Guide Dogs for the Blind, Inc., as Director, Training Operations, and then as Director, Canine Health and Training Operations.
 Her career has also included positions as Veterinary Advisor for the International Air Transport Association, Associate Director of the Center to Study Human and Animal Relationships and Environments (CenSHARE) at the University of Minnesota, and Congressional Science Fellow (American Veterinary Medical Association and American Association for the Advancement of Science) for the U.S. Senate.
 In addition, she worked for American Humane Association from 1995 to 1998 as Director, Veterinary Affairs and Studies.
 Her academic degrees include doctor of veterinary medicine and master of science from the University of Minnesota and a doctorate in reproductive physiology and endocrinology from Colorado State University.

-Terry Prather was named Corporate Senior Vice President of Operations of SeaWorld Parks and Entertainment in February 2015.
+Terry Prather is the former Corporate Senior Vice President of Operations of SeaWorld Parks and Entertainment.
 Prior to that, he served as the Park President of the three Orlando-based parks: SeaWorld Orlando, Discovery Cove and Aquatica.
 Before his position at SeaWorld, Prather was Vice President of Water Country USA in Williamsburg, VA and oversaw the entire Water Country USA operation, from merchandise and culinary operations to water quality and ride management.
 Prather focused on developing Water Country USA into a nationally recognized brand, enhancing customer service and offering a memorable experience for guests.
 Prior to Water Country USA, he served as General Manager and Vice President of a theme park in New Orleans and President of another park in Maryland.
 Mr. Prather began his career with Busch Entertainment in 1986, managing park operations at Water Country USA's sister park, SeaWorld in San Antonio.
 His background includes more than 20 years of adventure park experience.
 He was managing director of the Witte Museum in San Antonio for two years.
 And, he attended Morehouse College in Atlanta.